pashim/kube-docker-test/README.md

 DOCKERFILE
 1) CMD: Sets default parameters that can be overridden from the Docker Command Line Interface (CLI) while running a docker container.
-2) ENTRYPOINT: Default parameters that cannot be overridden while executing Docker Containers with CLI parameters.
+2) ENTRYPOINT: Default parameters that cannot be overridden while executing Docker Containers with CLI parameters. (it appended at the end of entrypoint)
 3) The ARG instruction defines a variable that users can pass at build-time to the builder with the docker build command using the --build-arg <varname>=<value> flag.
 4) The ENV instruction sets the environment variable <key> to the value <value>.
 The environment variables set using ENV will persist when a container is run from the resulting image.